phetsims/phet-info/checklists/code_review_checklist.md

   ```
   *Any images used in model.md or implementation-notes.md should be added here.
 Images specific to aiding with documentation do not need their own license.

 - [ ] Verify that the same image file is not present in both images/ and mipmaps/.
-If you need a mipmap, use it for all occurences of the image.
+If you need a mipmap, use it for all occurrences of the image.

 - [ ] Is the js/ directory properly structured?
   All JavaScript source should be in the js/ directory.
 There should be a subdirectory for each screen (this also applies for single-screen sims, where the subdirectory matches the repo name).
 For a multi-screen sim, code shared by 2 or more screens should be in a js/common/ subdirectory.
 Model and view code should be in model/ and view/ subdirectories for each screen and common/.
 For example, for a sim with screens “Introduction” and “Lab”, the general directory structure should look like this: